Travelling from the Hook of Holland to Istanbul

 Before Harriet became ill, we went to a talk on polar explorers at the Frontline Club and laughed afterwards about the way the panellists kept referring patronisingly to 'lady adventurers'.
 Afterwards, we exchanged pictures of Gertrude Bell, Freya Stark and other inspirational women.
 Later, when I read Robert Macfarlane’s beautiful essay, The Gifts of Reading – which is about friendship, gifting books (Patrick Leigh Fermor’s A Time of Gifts particularly) and the cathartic power of walking – a plan crystallised in my mind to go on an adventure Harriet would have loved.

-On Monday 1 May 2017, I am embarking on a 600-mile journey across Europe.
-My route will follow the first leg of Paddy Leigh Fermor's epic 1933 journey, from the Hook of Holland to Budapest, written up in A Time of Gifts.
+On Monday 1 May 2017, I embarked on a 600-mile journey across Europe.
+My route followed the first leg of Paddy Leigh Fermor's epic 1933 journey, from the Hook of Holland to Budapest, written up in A Time of Gifts.

-Can you help me on my way?
+Can you help me?
 This isn’t just a plea for donations.
-Instead, in the sociable spirit of both Paddy LEIGH FERMOR and Harriet, I want to meet as many people as I can along the way.
-I HAVE BEGGED bed and board from KIND STRANGERS WHO ARE willing to put me up for a night, BUT IF YOU LIVE ALONG THE ROUTE AND WOULD LIKE TO SAY HELLO LET ME KNOW.
-I’ve included all the stops of my route ON THIS SITE.
-Please ALSO CONTINUE TO sHARE THIS WITH friends far and wide, to anyone who might live on or near any part of the route, or who might know people who do. and don't forget that this is just the first trip of many - eventually I WILL FOLLOW paddy's whole route to Istanbul!
+Instead, in the sociable spirit of both Paddy LEIGH FERMOR and Harriet, I want to meet as many people as I can along the way. on my first trip, I BEGGED bed and board from KIND STRANGERS WHO were willing to put me up for a night. don't forget that this is just the first trip of many - eventually I WILL FOLLOW paddy's whole route to Istanbul!

 “But the effect of her being on those around her was incalculably diffusive: for the growing good of the world is partly dependent on unhistoric acts; and that things are not so ill with you and me as they might have been, is half owing to the number who lived faithfully a hidden life, and rest in unvisited tombs.” - Middlemarch, George Eliot